eclipse-hono/hono/site/documentation/content/user-guide/coap-adapter.md

     property cannot be mapped to one of the registered CoAP *content-format* codes.
   * (optional) *location-query*: The *hono-command* query parameter contains the name of the command to execute.
     This option will only be present if the response contains a command to be executed by the device.
-  * (optional) *location-path*: The location path is `command` for one-way-commands and `command_response/<command-request-id>` for commands expecting  a response.
+  * (optional) *location-path*: This option will only be present if the response contains a command to be executed by the device.
+The location path is `c` or `command` for one-way-commands and `cr/<command-request-id>` or `command_response/<command-request-id>` for commands expecting a response.
-    In the latter case, the *location-path* option contains exactly the URI-path that the device must use when sending its response to the command.
-This option will only be present if the response contains a command to be executed by the device.
+    In the latter case, the *location-path* option contains exactly the URI-path that the device must use when sending its response to the command. `command` and `command_response` will be used if the request also uses the fully spelled out endpoint name.
 * Response Body:
   * (optional) Arbitrary data serving as input to a command to be executed by the device.
   * (optional) Error details, if status code is >= 4.00.